 The Epic Inka Jungle Trek and Why it's Brilliant for Adventurers

-But if you're an adventure junkie planning a trek to Machu Picchu, this blog post is hopefully about to make your life a whole lot easier.
+But if you're an adrenaline junkie planning a trek to Machu Picchu, this post is hopefully about to make your life a whole lot easier.
 Because I'm about to tell you why you should book the Inka Jungle Trek (yup, instead of the traditional four or five day Inca Trail experience) as well as all the reasons why it's so bloody worth it.

 Inka Jungle Trek Costs